-Extra parameters Data types 4 th parameter 5 th parameter 6 th parameter DNA 1 Mutation rate per bp Transition rate (fraction of substitutions that are transitions).
-A value of 0.33 implies no transition bias.
-MICROSAT Mutation rate per locus.
+Extra parameters Data types 4 th parameter 5 th parameter 6 th parameter DNA Mutation rate per bp Transition rate (fraction of substitutions that are transitions).
+A value of 0.33 implies no transition bias MICROSAT Mutation rate per locus.
 Value of the geometric parameter for a Generalized Stepwise Mutation (GSM) model.
 This value represents the proportion of mutations that will change the allele size by more than one step.
 Values between 0 and 1 are required.
 A value of 0 is for a strict Stepwise Mutation Model (SMM).
 Range constraint (number of different alleles allowed).
-A value of 0 means no range constraint SNP Minimum frequency for the derived allele.
-Note that if this minimum frequency is not possible given the simulated tree at that locus, the derived allele is coded as a 2 instead of a 1 in the output file.
-STANDARD Mutation rate per marker.
+A value of 0 means no range constraint STANDARD Mutation rate per marker.
 An infinite allele model is assumed.
 FREQ OUTEXP Output of expected site frequency spectrum for estimated parameters of the model